dhtech/alertsquarer/README.md

 cd alertsquarer
 npm install

-# to run via ts-node, start in sepatare terminal windows:
+# to run via ts-node, start in separate terminal windows:
 npm run dev

 # to build ts to js and run